 Summer is right around the corner.
-That means it’s time for backyard barbecues, pool parties, weekend excursions to the beach, and a host of other outdoor activities.
-Fun in the sun is the name of the game in the summer months, but it’s important to keep children safe from sunburn.
-According to the Guardian, getting burnt five or more times as a child increases the lifetime risk of melanoma by 80%.
-While sunscreen should be applied liberally and frequently throughout the summer, and children should avoid sun expose at peak hours (10am-6pm), sun safety can be more interactive and creative, too.
+That means it’s time for backyard barbecues, pool parties, beach excursions, and a host of other outdoor activities.
+Fun in the sun is the name of the game in the summer months, but it’s important to keep children (and yourself!) safe from the sun’s UV rays and sunburn.
+According to the Skin Cancer Foundation, just one blistering sunburn or getting burnt five or more times in childhood more than doubles the lifetime risk of melanoma.

 Build an Outdoor Fort

-Building a blanket house is a popular indoor activity during the winter months, and that type of creative fun can easily be applied to the outdoors during the summertime.
-Building a fort or setting up a tent in the backyard during the summer is a great way to make sun safety fun.
-Chances are your kids don’t want to be badgered every 30 minutes about putting on more sunscreen –”Mom, come on… I just put on some sunscreen.”
-Build a fort or set up a tent and your kids won’t even know that you’re protecting them from the sun; they’ll just think you’re the coolest Mom on the block.
+Building a fort or setting up a tent in the backyard is a great way to make sun safety fun.
+Chances are your kids don’t want to be badgered every couple hours about putting on more sunscreen –“Mom, come on… I just put on some sunscreen.”
+Build a fort or set up a tent, and being protected from the sun becomes fun!
 It’s a win-win!

 Teach Kids About the Sun and Clouds